edHelper.com

 By Brenda B. Covert

-3 Metamorphism occurs within the Earth's crust rather than on the surface.
-Most metamorphism takes place from 6 to 19 miles below the Earth's surface.
+3 Metamorphism occurs within the Earth's interior rather than on the surface.
+Most metamorphism takes place 6 to 19 miles below the Earth's surface.
 That means we don't see metamorphic rock nearly as often as the igneous (from lava or magma) or sedimentary (layers of pressed sediment) types of rocks.

 Paragraphs 4 to 9: